What Is Cloud Migration? Benefits of Moving to the Cloud

 Many commercially available tools assist in the planning and execution of a cloud migration strategy.
 Some well-known cloud migration services include Google, Amazon Web Services (AWS), and Microsoft Azure.
 They provide services for public cloud data transfer, private networks, and offline transactions.

-They also come with tools to plan and track the progress of the migration process, completed by collecting the system’s on-premise data such as system dependencies.
+They also come with tools to plan and track the progress of the migration process, completed by collecting the system’s on-premise data, such as system dependencies.
 Some examples of migration services include Google Cloud Data Transfer Service, AWS Migration Hub, AWS Snowball, and Azure Migrate.
 Additionally, there are third-party vendors like Racemi, RiverMeadow, and CloudVelox.
-When choosing a tool, it is better to consider factors like functionality, compatibility, and price.
+When choosing a tool, consider factors like functionality, compatibility, and price.

 Migration tools can be categorized into three main types as follows:

-- Batch Processing Tools – These are the tools used when large amounts of data need processing at regular intervals.
+• Batch Processing Tools – These tools are used to process large amounts of data at regular intervals.

-- Cloud-based Tools – These are task-specific tools that bind data and cloud with connectors and toolsets.
+• Cloud-based Tools – These are task-specific tools that bind data and the cloud with connectors and toolsets.

 Is Moving To The Cloud Right For Your Business?